U. of Michigan settlement latest in school sex abuse payouts

 —Penn State University has paid out more than $100 million to more than 40 people who said they were sexually abused by former assistant football coach Jerry Sandusky.
 Sandusky is serving a 30- to 60-year sentence for sexual abuse of boys, including attacks that occurred in campus facilities.

 —In July 2021, a federal judge approved a $73 million settlement in a 2019 class-action lawsuit that alleged some 6,000 women were sexually abused by former University of California, Los Angeles gynecologist Dr. James Heaps.
 The 2019 suit involved allegations that from 1983 to 2018, Heaps groped women, simulated intercourse with an ultrasound probe or made inappropriate comments during examinations.
-The university has said its investigation into Heaps began in December 2017.
+The university has said it began investigating Heaps in December 2017.
 He retired in 2018 when the university declined to renew his contract.
 Heaps faces 21 criminal charges of sexual abuse offenses involving seven women.
 He has denied wrongdoing.

 —Ohio State University agreed to more than $46 million in settlements for more than 185 people who alleged sexual abuse from team doctor Richard Strauss.
-About 400 men had sued the university over its failure to stop Strauss during his two-decade tenure, despite students raising concerns with various school officials as far back as the late 1970s.
+About 400 men sued the university over its alleged failure to stop Strauss during his two-decade tenure, despite students raising concerns with various school officials as far back as the late 1970s.
 Many say they were groped during exams at campus athletic facilities, an off-campus men’s clinic or Strauss’ home.
 Strauss died in 2005.
 No one has publicly defended him since an ex-wrestler first brought the allegations to light several years ago.

 —Baylor University in Texas settled a federal Title IX lawsuit in 2018 that was brought by a former volleyball player who alleged that she was drugged and gang raped by at least four football players in 2012.
 Terms of the settlement with the woman, identified in court papers only as Jane Doe, were not disclosed.
 Her lawsuit contained explicit details of what she described as a gang rape that may have involved as many as eight players.